oskarth/praxis/README.md

 *October 22, 2015.
 Binary tree traversal.
 Fun! ~1h, but didn't get the make-tree bit.
 Figure out what is meant by this.
 Get quicker at walk fn logic.*

+*October 23, 2015.
+Median of five. ~1h but didn't manage to with mutation (and logic).
+Quite tricky solution, depends on check invariants (partial sortings) and then mutating variables a b c d e with ifs.
+Possible it could be pattern matched nicely.*